Connor-Bayer/themeBayer/readme.md

 In addition, there is an included rmd template for labeling pdfs with the bayer logo.

+To install, use the standard method for installing github packages: `devtools::install_github('Connor-Bayer/themeBayer')`

 In general, you can use this package after install by invoking `myplot + themeBayer::scale_(color/fill)_bayer_(c/d)()`.